 Yes!
-They are called ArtBytes and you can find them in my ArtByte Store (scroll to the bottom of the page once there).
+They are called ArtBytes and you can find them in my ArtByte Store.
 These are bite-size lessons that you can read/watch as many times as you want.
 Many include videos - all include text, images and links.
 One is about my materials.

-How can I see what work is available at any given time?
+How can I see what work is available?

 Click here to see everything I have available right now.

 Do you sell books?

 Yes, I currently have 4 small books, and one instructional book available through Amazon: Daily Painting: Paint Small and Often to Become a More Creative, Productive and Successful Artist.

 Yes!
 Please visit my Cafe Press store to see what's available. (all at cost)